AndrejGajdos/postcss-flexbox-reset/README.md

 [PostCSS] plugin for resetting flexbox.
 This plugin adds rule `min-width:0` to all direct descendants of element `display: flex`.

+Let’s say you want to truncate labels in flexbox layout.
+Without resetting flex items, it [doesn't work](https://codepen.io/andrej_gajdos/pen/YzWozKw).
+When you apply `min-width:0` to flex items, [layout works](https://codepen.io/andrej_gajdos/pen/wvWLvwq) as expected.

+This was just one example, but you will come across similar funky issues in your flexbox layouts in different browsers.
+You can read my whole story [here](https://andrejgajdos.com/css-reset-flexbox-grid-responsive-layout/).

 [postcss]: https://github.com/postcss/postcss

 ```css